curl/everything-curl/usingcurl/timeouts.md

 ## Keep connections alive

 curl enables TCP keep-alive by default.
-TCP keep-alive is a feature that makes the TCP stack send a probe to the other side when there's no traffic, to make sure that it is still there and "alive".
+TCP keep-alive is a feature that makes the TCP stack send a probe to the other side when there is no traffic, to make sure that it is still there and "alive".
 By using keep-alive, curl is much more likely to discover that the TCP connection is dead.